10 tips for organising your apparel exports to Europe

 10. Invest in a transparent supply chain

-Because demand for transparency and traceability in the fashion supply chain is growing in Europe, it is wise to invest in creating a fully transparent supply chain.
+Demand for transparency and traceability in the fashion supply chain is growing in Europe.
+An important reason for this is that the European Union is introducing new legislation on due diligence and reporting.
+It is therefore wise to invest in creating a fully transparent supply chain.
 This means you will need to investigate where your suppliers are sourcing their materials and how they are processing them.
-You will also need to invest in tools that can track and trace the origins of your products.
+You may also need to invest in tools that can track and trace the origins of your products.

-- Check the Fashion Transparency Index 2019 for background information on the growing demand for transparency and the transparency scores of major fashion retailers.
+- Check the Fashion Transparency Index by Fashion Revolution for background information on the growing demand for transparency and the transparency scores of major fashion retailers.

-- If you want to verify that one or more input materials are in a final product, you can use the Textile Exchange’s Content Claim Standard (CCS).
+- The website of the Transparency Pledge offers a list of signees, showing you which brands focus on transparent supply chains.
+If you want to verify that one or more input materials are in a final product, you can use the Textile Exchange’s Content Claim Standard (CCS).
 This is a third-party verified chain of custody standard.

 The CBI apparel study on buyer requirements will help you understand the most important requirements in the European market.